Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Open burning in Massachusetts is not allowed.
 The only exception is during open burning season, January 15 through May 1st of each year, by permit only.
 It must be on the permit holder's property.

 Outdoor Cooking Fires including outdoor fireplaces, pits, or grills are allowed for persons over the age of eighteen.
 Anyone wishing to have a cooking fire in a contained fire pit should notify the dispatcher in advance, 978-369-1442 (there is no written permit).
 All cooking fires should be at least 50 feet from any building, and the fire should be enclosed within rocks, metal, or noncombustible material.
 The requester must be in attendance until the fire is extinguished.
 This person shall have a garden hose connected to a water supply or other fire extinguishing equipment readily available for use.
 This fire should not be used for the disposal of rubbish, trash, or waste materials.

 The department no longer makes fire department patches available for collectors.
 There is an image available of our patch on our website.

-Homeowners who receive questions from their insurance companies regarding the Fire Department and nearest water supply may refer these questions to the Deputy's office at 978-287-0072, ext.
-332 or by email.
+Homeowners who receive questions from their insurance companies regarding the Fire Department and nearest water supply may refer these questions to the Chief at 978-369-2888 or by email.
 The Department will contact your insurance company to assist in answering any questions.